selfie while it's snowing lightly, taken during social anthropology fieldwork in Kangiqsujuaq, Canada. Nov 2023

 [PDF]

 Sep 2024 - present Postdoctoral Researcher.
-Alexander von Humboldt Fellowship, Dept. of Psychology, University of Durham
+Alexander von Humboldt Fellow, Dept. of Psychology, Durham University

 Feb 2024 - Aug 2024 Data Science Technician.
 SPI-Birds, Dept. of Animal Ecology, Netherlands Institute of Ecology